 Inventory costs are tracked on a lot-identified basis and are included as cost of product revenues when sold.
 Inventories are stated at the lower of cost or net realizable value.
 The Company makes adjustments to inventory when conditions indicate that the net realizable value may be less than cost due to physical deterioration, obsolescence, changes in price levels, or other factors.
 Additional adjustments to inventory are made for excess and slow-moving inventory on hand that is not expected to be sold within a reasonable timeframe to reduce the carrying amount to its estimated net realizable value.
-The write downs to inventory are based upon estimates about future demand from the Company's customers and distributors and market conditions.
-The Company recorded write-downs of wheat inventory of \$59,000 for the three months ended March 31, 2020.
-There were no such write-downs for the three months ended March 31, 2019.
+The write-downs to inventory are based upon estimates about future demand from the Company's customers and distributors and market conditions.
+The Company recorded write-downs of wheat inventories, hemp seed inventories, and prepaid production costs of \$1.4 million for the three and six months ended June 30, 2020.
+There were no such write-downs for the three and six months ended June 30, 2019.

-The inventories-current line item on the balance sheet represents inventory forecasted to be sold or used in production in the next 12 months, as of the balance sheet date, and consists primarily of consists of the cost of GoodWheat seed, grain, and flour, GLA oil, and hemp seed.
-The inventories-noncurrent line item represents inventory expected to be used in production or sold beyond the next 12 months, as of the balance sheet date, and consists primarily of GLA oil and seed.
+The inventories-current line item on the balance sheet represents inventory forecasted to be sold or used in production in the next 12 months, as of the balance sheet date, and consists primarily of the cost of GoodWheat seed, grain, and flour, GLA oil, and hemp seed.
+The inventories-noncurrent line item represents inventory expected to be used in production or sold beyond the next 12 months, as of the balance sheet date, and consists primarily of GoodWheat seed and grain, and GLA oil and seed.

-Raw materials inventories consist primarily of the cost to purchase hemp seeds and GLA seed production costs incurred by our contracted cooperators.
-Goods in process inventories consist of costs to process hemp seed, hemp seed production costs incurred by Archipelago, grower fees for soybeans, and GoodWheat seed and grain.
-Finished goods inventories consist of GoodWheat products and GLA oil that are available for sale.
+Raw materials inventories consist primarily of the cost to purchase hemp seeds and GLA seed production costs incurred by contracted cooperators.
+Goods in process inventories consist of costs to process hemp seed, hemp seed production costs incurred by Archipelago, grower fees and related costs for soybeans to be transferred to Verdeca, and GoodWheat seed and grain.
+Finished goods inventories consist of GoodWheat products, GoodHemp seed and GLA oil that are available for sale.